-This is, however, avoidable if you choose to only accept cash.
-However, by doing this, you’d alienate a large majority of consumers who may want to visit your business, but do not carry cash at all times.
-As a result, every business owner needs to accept credit cards in order to reach their earning potential.
+All this trouble, however, is avoidable if you choose to only accept cash.
+However, by doing this, you’d alienate a large majority of consumers who may want to visit your business, but do not regularly carry cash.
+As a result, every business owner needs to accept credit cards in order to reach their full earning potential.

-Due to high demand in the market for payments solutions, there are tons of entities trying to get a piece of the pie.
-Specifically, third-party payment processors & ISOs resell the payment solutions of payment facilitators.
-As a result, they must charge the merchant for an additional ‘layer’ of fees.
+Due to the high demand in the market for payment solutions, there are tons of entities trying to get a piece of the pie.
+Specifically, third-party payment processors & ISOs resell the services of a company that actually facilitates a credit or debit card transaction through a payment gateway.

 Avoidable Credit Card Processing Fees

-If you look at your merchant statement & find it hard to make sense of all the numbers on it, then you are not alone.
+If you look at your merchant statement & find it hard to make sense of all the numbers on it, then you’re not alone.
 This is done by design.
-The more complex your merchant statement is, the easier it is for less than transparent payment companies to sneak in unnecessary fees to grow their margins.
+The more complex your merchant statement is, the easier it is for “less than transparent” payment companies to sneak in unnecessary fees to grow their margins.

 - IRS Reporting Fees: The IRS does not charge payment processors a reporting fee.
 Therefore, an IRS Reporting Fee is most likely a fabrication.